-Birth Skills workshop-

 What we cover

-• Key aspects of birth physiology & birth biomechanics (how birth, your body and your pelvis work) so you understand the ‘why’ of the skills explored, and be able to apply them in YOUR birthing circumstances
+• Key aspects of birth physiology & birth biomechanics (how birth, your body and your pelvis work) so you understand the ‘why’ of the skills explored, and be able to apply them in YOUR birthing circumstances, with confidence and trust

-• How & what positions and movements can help facilitate your baby’s progress through the pelvis as labour progresses - and how some positions actually restrict space & progress, making labour longer, more difficult and possibly more injurious.
-How to adapt/make them possible in your birth setting/circumstances (eg. at home vs labour ward, if you need to be monitored, if you have an epidural, etc)
+• What positions & movements can help facilitate your baby’s progress through the pelvis as labour progresses - and how some positions actually restrict space & progress, making labour longer, more difficult and possibly more injurious.
+How to adapt/make them possible in your birth setting/circumstances (eg. at home vs labour ward, if you want to be monitored, if you have an epidural, etc)

-• How to blend in breath, movement, focus and release techniques to approach contractions and deal with the sensations of labour with more calm, less tension and effectively support physiology/supportive birth hormones to make labour as effective and comfortable as possible
+• How to blend in breath, movement, focus and release techniques to approach contractions and deal with the sensations of labour with more calm, less tension and effectively support physiology/birth hormones

 • How to rest intelligently & comfortably while still supporting the labour process